 Antarctica and Southern Ocean environments are facing increasing pressure from multiple threats.
-The Antarctic Treaty system is increasing looking to SCAR for the provision of independent and objective advice to make informed decisions.
-The SCAR Scientific Research Programme (SRP) - Ant-ICON - will foster, facilitate and coordinate high-quality transdisciplinary research to support conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic in the context of current and future change impacts.
+At the same time, the Antarctic Treaty System is increasingly looking to SCAR for the provision of independent and objective advice to make informed decisions.
+The SCAR Scientific Research Programme (SRP) - Ant-ICON - will foster, facilitate and coordinate high-quality transdisciplinary research to inform conservation and management of Antarctica, the Southern Ocean and the sub-Antarctic in the context of current and future change impacts.
 The outputs of this research will address some of the most pressing environmental challenges facing Antarctica, and support decision-making, policy response and development and effective environmental management.
-The initial core membership of Ant-ICON includes 45 members from 17 countries, representing the biological sciences, physical sciences, earth sciences, humanities, social sciences and a range of other Antarctic stakeholders - including policy makers and environmental managers.
-The proposed Chief Officers of the SRP will be finalised at a meeting of the PPG in 2019.
+The initial core membership of Ant-ICON includes 45 members from 18 countries, representing the biological sciences, physical sciences, earth sciences, humanities, social sciences and a range of other Antarctic stakeholders - including policy makers and environmental managers.
+The proposed Chief Officers of the SRP will be finalised in 2019.
 While there is a strong biological focus, Ant-ICON will integrate research from multiple disciplines and fields of study to build on and complement existing SCAR activities.